D R A W I N G S

 'French' Ruckers aligned double-manual harpsichord drawing

-The drawing is of an ALIGNED extended-compass harpsichord with a compass of G1 to d3 and with both manuals at normal pitch (A = 415.3Hz).
+The drawing is of an ALIGNED ('French') extended-compass harpsichord with a compass of G1 to d3 and with both manuals at normal pitch (A = 415.3Hz).
 The disposition of the registers is:

 8' ← dogleg

 This disposition gives many useful possibilities with many advantages.
 The two rear rows of jacks preserve the original Ruckers plucking points with all of their original musical properties.
-The two near registers can be made so that they are connected with a mechanical stop-lever switch so that, when one of the registers is engaged, the other is automatically disengaged.
+The two near registers can be made so that they are connected with a mechanical switch so that, when one of the registers is engaged, the other is automatically disengaged.
 With the register nearest the player disengaged and all of the others engaged one has the usual 'piano' and 'forte' combination with two 8's and a 4' on the lower manual and a single 8' on the upper (the dogleg register).
 Playing two 8's on the lower manual gives a 2x8' possibility without a 4' row between the two 8' rows, so that the two 8's blend and choir well since their plucking points are very close to one another.
-For pieces croisées the dogleg is disengaged and the near 8' is engaged.
-With the 4' disengaged there is then a single 8' on each manual each one of which is distinct in its tonal quality because it is separated from the other by the dogleg row of jacks.
+For pieces croisées the dogleg is disengaged and the near, upper-manual 8' is engaged.
+With the 4' disengaged there is then a single 8' on each manual each one of which is distinct, with its own tonal quality because it is separated from the other register by the dogleg row of jacks.
 One of the chief advantages of the scheme is that, like the English disposition with a lute stop, once it has been regulated the jacks and coupler stay in regulation because there is no French shove-coupler system to go out of regulation.